thanktua-spp/ccl-rtd/docs/source/ordinary_diff_eq.rst

 Second Order ODE
 ---------------
-The mathematical model of a simple harmonic oscilator (SHO) results in a second order differential equation
+The mathematical model of a simple harmonic oscilator (SHO) results in a second order differential equation:

 .. math:: \frac{d^2y}{dt^2} = -4y
 .. math:: y_0 = 0; y'_0 = 5; t = [0, 3];

 To solve this, we first transform the problem into a system of first order differential equations:

+Let
-.. math:: Let: v = \frac{dy}{dt}
+.. math:: v = \frac{dy}{dt}
 hence

 .. math:: \frac{dv}{dt} = -4y